If you can't access the site at all

 For example, if you are a Smith student with the name Mary Doe you would have a username of s5mdoe.

-If you have your username and password, It is possible that your paperwork has not made it through the system yet.
+If you have your username and password, it is possible that your paperwork has not made it through the system yet.
 Assuming that you can't afford to wait, it is possible for you to get access before the registration process is complete.
-On the main Moodle page, moodle.amherst.edu, in the Welcome section, there is a link to where you can request temporary access.
-You need to answer the questions and provide the information requested.
-Please note that at one point you will be asked whether youare currently registered.
-You should answer No to that question since your registration has not been completely processed.
+On the main Moodle page, moodle.amherst.edu, in the set of links on the right side, there is a link to where you can request temporary access using the ACData system.
 It should normally take about one business day for you to be added to the course.

 Students with temporary access will be given the role of petitioner.
 Petitioners have the same privileges as registered students.
 The petitioner role will be changed to the student role when the registration has been processed.